jhpyle/docassemble/_docs/legal.md

 users to participate.
 This function depends on [`update_info()`] having been run in "initial" code.

+Also, people who click on the link will not be able to access the interview answers unless [`multi_user`] is set to `True`.
+This is because interviews are encrypted by default and are only available to the user who started them.
+Setting [`multi_user`] disables this encryption.

 ## <a name="interview_url_as_qr"></a>interview_url_as_qr()

 Like `interview_url()`, except it inserts into the markup a QR code